 As a first priority, the program staff and volunteers ensure that all callers in immediate danger are provided with crisis intervention and safety planning.
-The Hotline is also the gateway to the Doorways’ Safehouse for women and families who are fleeing imminent danger.
+The Hotline is also the gateway to the Doorways’ Safehouse for survivors and their children who are fleeing imminent danger.
 In addition, program staff and volunteers provide comprehensive information on local resources, referrals and other wrap-around services.
 This vital information helps callers become more knowledgeable about the dynamics of domestic violence, as well as learn about additional resources that are available to them in the community.
 Read more about our hotline.

 Securing legal protections is a critical component of immediate and long-term safety.
 Since 2005, Doorways Court Advocacy program has offered survivors with support, guidance and expertise in the legal aspects of safety from domestic violence.
 Read more about our court advocate program.

 Doorways’ Revive Domestic & Sexual Violence Counseling Program supports survivors seeking services due to domestic violence, sexual assault, dating violence and/or stalking, including adults, youth and children.
 Through Revive, Doorways offers trauma-informed short-term counseling tailored to your needs to support you in your healing process.
 Read more about Revive.